xeger/dotfiles/README.md

 cryptographically signed; the file `keys/_.asc` is used as the "default signer" who will vouch for the default profile.

-Normally, users self-attest their keys by committing a public-key file to `keys/*.asc` and signing the commit that introduces the file with the corresponding public key.
-The defaults under `profiles/_` are an exception to this rule; they must be signed by one of the trust roots.
+Any of the trust roots may emplace his own public key in `_.asc` and setup the default profile as if he were a normal user.

 Install Bootstrap Hook
 ----------------------
-First audit the source code of the bash bootstrap script in this repo to satisfy yourself that you trust it.
+First audit the source code of the bash bootstrap script in this repo to satisfy yourself that you understand and trust it.
 Then copy the script to `/etc/skel/.bash_profile`.
 Finally, edit the script in its new location and remove the `exit 1` from the top of the script as an indication that you trust it.